SPellegrene/sam-pellegrene-blog/_posts/notify-events.md

   url: '/assets/blog/mutation-observer/cover-image.jpg'
 ---

-Recently, I've been working on a personal project involving stremalining WCAG Accessibility requirements for developers.
+Recently, I've been working on a personal project involving streamlining WCAG Accessibility requirements for developers.
 In order to future proof my CI, I created a Jenkins pipeline to automate the build and test process.

 The pipeline script I wrote consists of four stages: Verify Branch, Build, Test, and Send Notifications.
 Since this project isn't hosted publically, I haven't configured the webhook to allow auto build per commit.
 But this is something I will write in once I host my tool.